When Consumerism Consumes Us

 “Four things in life kill the soul; incessant sinning, arguing with fools, excessive dallying with women, and keeping company with the dead.
 Who are the dead, command of the faithful?
 Ali’s companions asked, all those mered in luxury, he answered.”

-One thing I’ve noticed about myself recently is getting caught up in debates about products.
+One thing I’ve noticed about myself recently is getting caught up in debates about products aka the effects of consumerism.
 For example, is Apple’s iPhone better than Samsung’s Galaxy flagship device?
 These discussions are endless, at some point you start asking yourself, why am I wasting all this energy/thought debating technology which in some ways does have benefits but in the bigger picture, really isn’t that serious.

 It’s true, the more you love something, the more you will do remembrance of it.